atet/raspberrypi/README.md

 ### 3.1.
 Determining the IP address of your headless Raspberry Pi

-**This may be tricky depending on your unique situation, two scenarios here:**

-1. If you have administrative access to your local network's router:
-   * Log into the router and determine the IP address that corresponds to the hostname `raspberrypi` (default name for your Pi)
-   * Below is an example router administration page to look up the IP addresses associated with connected devices
+* Press the Windows key and search for "command" and open **Command Prompt**
+* In Command Prompt, execute "`ping -f raspberrypi.local`", this will give you the IP address that the Pi connected as:
+   * This operation will not work in WSL Bash, only Windows Command Prompt
+   * If the above fails, see: [Advanced Connection Methods for Headless Raspberry Pi](#advanced-connection-methods-for-headless-raspberry-pi)

    [![.img/step031a.png](.img/step031a.png)](#nolink)

-2. If you **do not** have admin access to your network's router, you can try:
-   * Scanning your network for connected IP addresses: https://stackoverflow.com/a/23432113
-   * Connecting as `pi@raspberrypi.local` using Apple Bonjour service: https://raspberrypi.stackexchange.com/a/45199

-3. If the above fails, see: [Advanced Connection Methods for Headless Raspberry Pi](#advanced-connection-methods-for-headless-raspberry-pi)

 ### 3.2.
 Remote connection to Raspberry Pi

-* We will use Bash secure shell (SSH) through the WSL command line interface
+* Press the Windows key and search for "ubuntu" and open **Ubuntu 18.04 LTS**
+* In Ubuntu Bash, execute "`ssh pi@<PI'S IP ADDRESS>`"
-* Knowing the Pi's IP address, SSH as the default username `pi@<IP ADDRESS>` and password `raspberry`
+   * Use the default password "`raspberry`"
    * Typing the password will be invisible for security, just type `raspberry` and press Enter
-   * You may get a warning of `The authenticity of host...`, just answer `yes`
+   * You may get a warning of "`The authenticity of host...`", just answer "`yes`"

    [![.img/step03c.png](.img/step03c.png)](#nolink)

-**After you successfully log in and see "`pi@raspberrypi:~ $ _`", all the hard work is done**
+**After you successfully log in and see "`pi@raspberrypi:~ $ _`", all the hard work is now done**

 [![.img/step03d.png](.img/step03d.png)](#nolink)